dzemildzigal/Events/UserService/README.md

 # Requirements
 - Java 13
 - Meaven
-- Existing SQL database(prefered PostgreSQL 12)
+- Existing SQL database(preferred PostgreSQL 12)
 # Guide to run the application

 - CREATE database on you server